3 – Exploring data

 .

-In this section we introduce two aspects of summary statistics expected in any report of a data set.
+In Chapter 3 we introduce two aspects of summary statistics expected in any report of a data set.
 Summary statistics provide a brief overview of relevant characteristics of observations in the data set to provide the reader to get a quick but meaningful look at the data set.
 Data set refers to a collection of data, usually a collection of related, ordered observations, measurements, and related information.

 Summary statistics vary according to the needs of the reporting vehicle, but may generally address two characteristics of the data set

 - Central tendency or the description of the middle of the data.
+See Chapter 3.2 – Measures of Central Tendency.

 We introduce statistical graphics, a specialized kind of data visualization, in Chapter 4 – How to report statistics .
 Statistical graphs are utilized to describe data sets, but also to communicate statistical inference, which we address formally beginning in Chapter 7 – Probability, Risk Analysis.